suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 #  Introduction

-Full management of software updates for unattended, connected devices, such as Internet of Things devices requires a cooperation between the update author(s) and management, distribution, policy enforcement, and auditing systems.
+Full management of software updates for unattended, connected devices requires a cooperation between the update author(s) and management, distribution, policy enforcement, and auditing systems.
 This specification provides the extensions to the SUIT manifest ({{I-D.ietf-suit-manifest}}) that enable an author to coordinate with these other systems.
 These extensions enable authors to instruct devices to examine update priority, local update authorisation, update lifetime, and system properties.
 They also enable devices to report and distributors to collect Software Bill of Materials information.

-Extensions in this specification are OPTIONAL to implment and OPTIONAL to include in manifests unless otherwise designated.
+Extensions in this specification are OPTIONAL to implement and OPTIONAL to include in manifests unless otherwise designated.

 #  Conventions and Terminology